SamLMG/MitoComp/README.md

 - ID: This column refers to the name of the sample and may be freely completed by the user but we advise against the use of most special characters including &quot;.&quot; and instead advise users to use &quot;_&quot;
 - forward, reverse: If the user wishes to provide their own WGS data, the paths to both forward and reverse reads should be provided in the corresponding columns.
 These reads should be in fastq format and gzipped.
 - seed: For the assemeblers MITObim, NOVOplasty and GetOrganelle a seed sequence from the species in question is required.
-This may be any mitochondrial sequence but in most cases the coxI gene is used.
+This may be any mitochondrial sequence but in most cases the i*coxI* gene is used.
 The path to this seed should be specified in the seed column.
 This may be done using entrez-direct (which may be installed via conda) and executing the following command where the -query corresponds to the sequence's accession number and filename is defined by the user.

 ```
 esearch -db nucleotide -query "MF420392.1" | efetch -format fasta > seeds/D.rerio_coxI.fasta